 The heart of the Chateau La Cabanne vineyard is situated right on the edge Pomerol plateau.
 Yet, even with that amazing terroir, Chateau La Cabanne continues to produce wines below the level of their terroir.

-However, with the strong 2015 La Cabanne, it clearly looks like they are on the right track at the estate, as their 2015 vintage is clearly the best that wine Chateau La Cabanne has ever produced.
+However, with the strong 2015 La Cabanne, it clearly looks like they are on the right track at the estate, as their 2015 vintage is clearly the start of a great run of vintages at Chateau La Cabanne continuing through today.

 When to Drink Chateau La Cabanne, Anticipated Maturity, Decanting Time